xiaoma2105/Hello_world/README.txt

+how did the txt file can not be uploaded then ?

 This is a just a test project.
 The mainly purpose for this project is to firstly get to know the git_project_setup in remote server(github).